mochi-hpc/mofka/docs/usage/topics.rst

 .. image:: ../_static/TopicPipeline-light.svg
    :class: only-light

-Mofka will take advantage of multithreading to parallelize and pipeline the execution of the validator, partition selector, and serializer over many events.
+Mofka may take advantage of multithreading to parallelize and pipeline the execution of the validator, partition selector, and serializer over many events.
 These objects can be customized and parameterized.
 For instance, a validator that checks the content of a JSON metadata could be provided with a list of fields it expects to find in the